jidongxiao/CSCI1200-DataStructures/hws/07_search_engine/README.md

 ## Other Useful Code

-Unlike previous assignments where you read input files and parse it, in this assignment, when you open an HTML file, you may want to store the full content of this file into a string.
+Unlike previous assignments where you read input files and parse it line by line, in this assignment, when you open an HTML file, you may want to store the full content of this file into a string.
 For example, you want to open the file file3.html, whose path is "html_files/subdir1/file3.html", and store the full content of this file into a string, then you can do this:

 ```cpp
 std::ifstream fileStream(filePath);